gustavsl/dlink-dwm-221-linux/README.md

 ### Setting up the device

 Plug the modem to a USB port on your board.
-Make sure a SIM card is inserted into the module.
+Make sure a SIM card is inserted into the modem.
 Check if the device is detected by the system: